-See "travel authorization procedures" for the complete policy regarding export control review and TA approval for international trips.
+See Policy 6.2 Authorization of Travel for the complete policy regarding export control review and TA approval for international trips.

 The Fly America Act

 Use of U.S. Flag Air Carriers